Kiroro Hokkaido Skiing Terrain

 Off-Piste Skiing Kiroro

-After a long period of a very conservative approach to tree skiing, Kiroro has finally relented and allowed off-piste skiing (ie within the resort boundaries) within a good proportion of the available terrain, but just for certain times of the day.
+After a long period of a very conservative approach to tree skiing, Kiroro has finally relented and allowed off-piste skiing (ie within the resort boundaries) within a good proportion of the available terrain.
 An off-piste trail map outlines the permitted areas, which even have names.

 The Asari #2 lift (the detachable hooded double chair) area can provide a huge amount of fun with some steep albeit short lines through trees of varied spacing, and other tree skiing can be found around the ski area.